TV3 Slovenia: History

-On 1 November 2004, the channel was shutdown and Prva TV began to use its frequencies.
+On 1 November 2004, the channel was shut down and Prva TV began to use its frequencies.
 Later, on 1 July 2006, the channel was bought by Swedish media company Modern Times Group, and from 1 October 2006, the channel were relaunched, this time in reference to the Modern Times Group corporate brand TV3 Viasat.

 On 29 February 2012, it ceased broadcasting due to uncompetitive environment and unresponsiveness of Slovenian authorities.
 It would become a new channel named Pink Si, now owned by Pink.

 Distribution

 TV3 was distributed terrestrially and via third party cable TV, DTH and IPTV networks.